Table of Contents

 The answer to this question is yes, but that doesn’t mean it’s a good idea.
 In fact, it’s a risk that could be easily avoided, because any health condition of the mother can potentially affect fetal development.
 And it’s also possible that the baby will be born with too little TSH—not a good way to start life.
 Hypothyroidism also tends to slow the mother’s metabolism, which causes weight gain, which can raise the mother’s blood pressure or cause additional discomfort during pregnancy.
 Even more serious, insufficient levels of TSH can lead to premature birth, miscarriages, and other perils for mother and for child.
 All in all, it’s advisable to start monitoring your TSH when you start trying to get pregnant, and then periodically throughout the term and afterwards.

 Low thyroid is just one of the things you have to watch for if you’re planning on having a baby.
 Let the Fertility Center of Mexico get you started on a healthy pregnancy.
-Our fertility specialists are the experts in a full range of obstetrics and gynecology, including IVF in Mexico, embryo freezing, intrauterine insemination, and male reproductive health as well.
+Our fertility specialists in our fertility clinic Tijuana are the experts in a full range of obstetrics and gynecology, including IVF in Mexico, embryo freezing, intrauterine insemination, egg freezing Mexico and male reproductive health as well.
 Located in beautiful Tijuana, just minutes away from San Diego, we’re here to help.

 Gynecology, Obstetrics and Biology of Human Reproduction Surgeon at the Autonomous University of Guadalajara, specialist Biologist of Human Reproduction by the Mexican Institute of Infertility.